Chapter 06 · Linux Storage Layout & Disk Management

 Review Questions

-8. In quota configuration, must the soft limit be lower than the hard limit?
+- When configuring the quota disk space allocation service, must the soft limit value be less than the hard limit value?

-9. If the original file is renamed, will a symbolic link still reach it?
+- If the original file is renamed, can the previously created symbolic links still access the original file?

 Answer: No.

-10. If the original file is deleted, will a hard link still reach it?
+- If the original file is deleted, can the hard link created earlier still access the original file?